hasanmoudud/geocompr/main.md

 The yellow color tones refer to a herbaceous vegetation belt with a much higher plant cover compared to the *Tillandsia*-belt.
 The orange colors represent the bromeliad belt, which features the highest species richness and plant cover.
 It can be found directly beneath the temperature inversion (ca. 750-850 m asl) where humidity due to fog is highest.
-Water availabilitly naturally decreases above the temperature inversion, and the landscape becomes desertic again with only a few succulent species (succulent belt; red colors).
+Water availability naturally decreases above the temperature inversion, and the landscape becomes desertic again with only a few succulent species (succulent belt; red colors).
-Interestingly, the spatial prediction clearly reveals that the bromeliad belt is interrupted - a finding we would have not detected without the predictive mapping.
+Interestingly, the spatial prediction clearly reveals that the bromeliad belt is interrupted - a very interesting finding we would have not detected without the predictive mapping.

 ## Conclusions